 St Paul’s Way Trust School, a ‘National Teaching School’ and a ‘Through School’, places science at the heart of the curriculum with its unique Faraday learning pathway.
 The aim is to inspire young people to become the next generation of Britain’s scientists.
 Our new sixth form research laboratories, designed by Queen Mary University of London, build on this offer by giving students access to exciting and cutting edge research opportunities such as the Authentic Biology DNA research project.

 The opportunities for exciting and innovative careers in Science, Technology, Engineering, Arts and Maths (STEAM) are almost limitless.
-This year we present an inspirational programme which mixes the best of STEAM subjects with a focus on Engineering, through a series of seminars, discussions and hands-
+We present an inspirational programme which mixes the best of STEAM subjects with a focus on Engineering, through a series of seminars, discussions and hands-on experiments.

 Across the road from St Paul’s Way Trust School is the new Health Centre, currently under construction.
 This new facility will be three stories high with a Pharmacy and complementary healthcare on the ground floor, a GP surgery on the first floor, and with space above for Queen Mary’s Dentistry Department and DNA research.
 This will provide an integrated model of healthcare with a much more holistic approach to tackling the health challenges of the community.

 The school will take full advantage of this world-